 Another popular set of markets are the tournament match bets (who will finish higher out of two named players) which allow you to both bet with a player whom you fancy to do well, or oppose a player whom you believe has had his chances overrated.

-Finally, when betting on golf, always remember that professional tournaments have large fields and, as a result, the first players to tee off generally hit the course pretty early in the morning to ensure all the action gets completed on the day.
+Finally, when betting on golf, always remember that professional tournaments have large fields and the first players to tee off generally hit the course pretty early in the morning to ensure all the action gets completed on the day.
 With all European and PGA Tour events starting on a Thursday, you’ll be well advised to place your golf bets on a Wednesday night for the European events, or risk missing out altogether.
 PGA tournaments go off slightly later, so you can afford to bet on Thursday mornings.